neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 # Neo.SmartContract.Testing

-The **Neo.SmartContract.Testing** project is designed to facilitate the development of unit tests for smart contract developers in neo, it does not require the project to be done in C#, as it is possible to export artifacts from a `NefFile`.
+The **Neo.SmartContract.Testing** project is designed to facilitate the development of unit tests for smart contract developers in neo, it does not require the project to be done in C#, as it is possible to export artifacts from an `Abi`.

 ## Table of Contents